 Throughout his career Corey has been a representative for New Zealand, Australia and Australasia (as a whole) numerous times and was a member of the Fonterra New Zealand Olympic Squad that competed at the Culinary Olympics in 2016.

-Edward Johnson - Restaurant Manager
+Edward Johnson - Food and Beverage Manager

 Originally from Birmingham, he was drawn to True South’s international reputation as a must-do destination for serious fine wine connoisseurs and gourmet lovers when visiting New Zealand’s top tourism hub.